Sitraka17/SQL/README.md

 Here are some quick tips from beginner to advanced you should know and be able to talk about in a SQL interview.

 Beginner
 - Be able to explain the different types of joins.
-I have sometimes seen this question asked by recruiters as a screener question just to make sure they want to pass you along
+The famous 2 then 3 circle grqph cqn help you
 - Know when HAVING is run in SQL's order of operations vs WHERE
 - Know the difference between UNION and UNION ALL